opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 ### The plaintiff sought to recover the Company’s outstanding debts from the defendant

 30     On or about 21 August 2016, pursuant to the OCBC Mortgage, the plaintiff, through its then solicitors, Withers KhattarWong, issued a statutory demand dated 21 August 2016, to the defendant for the outstanding amount of US$3,759,395.33.
-This was the net sum owed by the Company and the defendant under the Revised Facilities after deducting the open market value of the Property (the Property had not been sold yet at that point in time).[\[note: 21\]](#Ftn_21) The plaintiff also issued a certificate signed by its authorised officer certifying the same.[\[note: 22\]](#Ftn_22)
+This was the net sum owed by the Company and the defendant under the Revised Facilities after deducting the open market value of the Property (the Property had not been sold yet at that point in time).[^21] The plaintiff also issued a certificate signed by its authorised officer certifying the same.[^22]

 31     In response, the defendant instructed Lee Bon Leong & Co., the same counsel now representing the defendant in this present suit, to make an application to court to set aside the statutory demand.
-This application was HC/OSB 69/2016.[\[note: 23\]](#Ftn_23) The defendant raised the defence of _non est factum_ in this setting aside application.
+This application was HC/OSB 69/2016.[^23] The defendant raised the defence of _non est factum_ in this setting aside application.

 32     In HC/OSB 69/2016, the defendant filed the following three affidavits: